OliDanko/E-commerce-Power-Bi/README.md

 All visuals are dynamic and filterable via Date & Region slicers for easy exploration.

 🗄 Data Source
 This dashboard is based on a MySQL e-commerce database containing 3 main tables:

+Table	Description
-Customers – Customer name, region
+Customers	Customer name, region
-Products – Product name, category, price
+Products	Product name, category, price
-Orders – Date, quantity, total amount
+Orders	Date, quantity, total amount

 The data was first analyzed with SQL (aggregations, joins, ranking) and then visualized in Power BI.